matthewhelmke/GuessMyNumber/README.md

 # GuessMyNumber
-A modern, Python version of a silly game I made on my programmable calculator when I was bored in math class in 1987, with a couple of additions like input validation and computer guesses.
+A Python version of a silly game I made on my programmable calculator when I was bored in math class in 1987, with a couple of additions like input validation and computer guesses.

 At the moment, this is command line only.
 You must have Python 3 installed.